thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/index.md

 - [save attributes](/docs/user-guide/rule-engine-2-0/nodes/action/save-attributes) — Stores the incoming message payload as attribute data of the message originator.
 - [save time series](/docs/user-guide/rule-engine-2-0/nodes/action/save-timeseries) — Stores the incoming message payload as time series data of the message originator.
 - [save to custom table](/docs/user-guide/rule-engine-2-0/nodes/action/save-to-custom-table) — Node stores data from incoming Message payload to the Cassandra database into the predefined custom table that should have cs_tb_ prefix, to avoid the data insertion to the common TB tables.
-- [unassign from customer](/docs/user-guide/rule-engine-2-0/nodes/action/unassign-from-customer) — Unassign Message Originator Entity from Customer.
+- [unassign from customer](/docs/user-guide/rule-engine-2-0/nodes/action/unassign-from-customer) — unassigns the message originator from a customer.